gaurav-iiitb/FibonacciAnalysis/README.md

 Works well for very large values of n even for (n = 10^1000) Constraints = Calling the same iteration function multiple times.
 Is not very efficient when the value of m is very large say 10^12.

+--Fibonacci using Power--
+Time Complexity = O(log n)
+Space Complexity = O(1)
+Works well for all sorts of data.
+Here the matmul function always multiplies 2 matrice of order [2,2] hence the number of multiplications is always 2*2*2 hence finishes in constant time.
+Similarly the pow functions input attribute value n never goes over 9 hence at max it has 4 multiplications again finishes in constant time, only the power function iterates over the number of digits of n hence O(log n).
+Rest it works well and consumes no special memory.
+Most suited algorithm.